priitp2/inmemory_basics/inmemory.md

 # Arrow columnar format

 Data adjacency for sequential access
-Constant time random access
+Constant time, zero copy random access
 Plays well with SIMD and vectorization
-Zero-copy access to data
 Popular as data exchange protocol
 * Even python-oracledb has support for the data frames